stereobooster/astro-digital-garden/src/content/docs/recipes/mermaid-diagrams-in-markdown.md

 }
 ```

+**Note**: be aware that some diagrams may be broken with inline SVG.
+See [this comment](https://github.com/withastro/starlight/discussions/1259#discussioncomment-9309061).

 ### Image

 Instead of inlining SVG you can use `<img src="data:image/svg+xml,...`.
 Which would solve all issues with styles, but text won't be searhcable, also there is a limit on maximal zoom.